 A universal connector is a Docker container that is used to connect any data source to the mobile platform.
 A connector acts as a mediator between a mobile platform server and a data source.
-If output data structure differs from JSON format structure, or data format is proprietary, a connector converts data into a valid format and allows for exchanging requests between a mobile platform server and a data source to execute operations with data.
-A connector and a data source can be connected by means of connection to a JSON or WEB data source on the mobile platform side.
+If output data structure differs from JSON format structure, or data format is proprietary, a connector converts data to a valid format and allows for exchanging requests between a mobile platform server and a data source to execute operations with data.
+A connector and a data source can be connected by means of connection to the JSON or WEB data source on the mobile platform side.

 Functional architecture of Foresight Mobile Platform with the use of a universal connector:

-To use a universal connector:
+To create a universal connector:

-NOTE.
+TIP.
+It is recommended to start the Docker container and a mobile platform server at the same time.
 If required, one can place a Docker container on a dedicated server or a data source server and start it manually.

-1. Import resource of the JSON or WEB data source, to which a use request is to be sent from a mobile device.
+Import resource of the JSON or WEB data source, to which a use request is to be sent from a mobile device.

 After executing the operations, a universal connector will be used to send data from a source when data is requested from a mobile device.